itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 0 - C Programming/cw-answer/README.md

 then it should be easier to understand what my code is doing.

 **Note that the whole code is enclosed in a compound statement `{}`, this is very important, as it implies that the everything in the foor loop is enclosed in a scope, which means that any code outside the for loop cannot access anything that is defined within the for loop.**

+As usual, you are very welcome to send email to me if you have any further questions about these answers.

 ## 1. Modifying Hello World